You remember Kevin Mc Callister, the ‘Home Alone’ star? Here are tips on how to beat him at the ‘Home Alone’ security game.

 4. Lock safety #2: Get reinforcements

 You’re living single, you want a strong door, and a deadbolt often isn’t enough.
 They’re designed to keep an honest person out, not a dishonest person.
+We strongly advise reading up on security doors, and consider investing in one.
+Security doors are usually very durable and will last for years to come, and are built with the sole intention of keeping intruders out.

 5. Lock safety #3: Don’t forget to actually lock it!